passthejoe/zen-of-debian/README.md

 # The Zen of Debian

 "The Zen of Debian" is an essay about Debian GNU/Linux.
 It's also a personal account of my computing journey and how an operating system like Debian — or really any Linux- or BSD-based OS — can bring order, calm, productivity and stability to your life and work.

-I am working on this project with Git and a hosted repository.
-It currently lives on [Codeberg](https://codeberg.org/passthejoe/zen-of-debian) and [GitHub](https://github.com/passthejoe/zen-of-debian).
+ ## Future plans

+ I'm now kind of stuck on doing this book with LaTeX.
+I've been looking into it.

 ## Who am I?